shreddism/TheSaturnCollection/README.md

 # The Saturn Collection [![Total Download Count](https://img.shields.io/github/downloads/shreddism/TheSaturnCollection/total.svg)](https://github.com/shreddism/TheSaturnCollection/releases)

-A set of filters which is planned to grow to include the current multifilter for all different types of users, as well as more niche optional plugins, like a velocity curve for artists or other general users who can contend with tablet drift for their use case.
-For now only the main multifilters exist.
-This makes the naming convention look a little weird, but it's still correct and allows for additions.
+A set of filters which is planned to grow to include the current multifilter for all different types of users, as well as more niche optional plugins.

 Formatting may be non-final.